top of page

 4. Enhanced Consumer Choice in Public Services – Rather than government monopolies in areas like education, healthcare, and transportation, policies should enable competition from the private sector and non-profits, giving individuals more freedom to choose services that best meet their needs.

-5. Accountability and Transparency – Implementing stronger oversight mechanisms and performance-based evaluations would ensure that agencies deliver real value rather than merely existing for their own sake.
+5. Accountability and Transparency – Implementing stronger oversight mechanisms and performance-based evaluations would ensure that agencies deliver measurable value rather than persist for institutional survival alone.

 The Essential Outcome: A Government that Works for the People